 The air car takes off.

-Sue and Nicol start signing “We go together like rama lama lama ka dinga da dinga dong” and I bury my head in my hands.
+When Sue and Nicol start signing, “We go together like rama-lama-lama-ka-dinga-da-dinga-dong”, I bury my head in my hands.

 Sue: This reminds me of Star Wars.
-The architecture of the city looks like Tunisia, and they definitely had a car like this, it just didn’t go so high.
+The architecture of the city looks like Tunisia, and they definitely had a car like this, it just didn’t go that high.

-Romana is brought before the Captain and she introduces herself to him as a Time Lord.
+When Romana is introduced to the Captain, she refers to herself as a Time Lord.

 Sue: See, she’s a Time Lord.
 None of that Time Lady rubbish you came out with the other day.

-Romana starts sticking her nose into the Captain’s affairs.
+Romana immediately sticks her nose in the Captain’s affairs.

 Sue: This isn’t as funny as the last story.
-There’s far too much going on and I’m very confused.
+And there’s too much going on.

 Nicol: I like the fact that it’s busy.
-It doesn’t stand still long enough for you to get bored with anything.
+It doesn’t stand still long enough for you to be bored by anything.

 Nicol: Hitchhikers rip-off!

-Me: I think he’s allowed to plagiarise himself.
+Me: I think he’s allowed to plagiarise himself, Nic.

-The Doctor and Romana eventually end up investigating a nearby mine shaft.
+The Doctor and Romana investigate a nearby mine shaft.

 Sue: It’s Horden colliery!
-They haven’t made any attempt to make this look futuristic or sci-fi – it’s just a mine that was probably out on strike the day they were filming there.
+They haven’t made any effort to make this look futuristic or sci-fi – it’s just a mine that was probably on strike the day they filmed this.

 Sue: Is it something to do with parallel universes?
-Or do they keep travelling back in time so the mines fill up again, which then creates a time paradox?
+Or do they keep travelling backwards in time so the empty mines fill up again, which then creates a time paradox?
 Am I close?

-The Doctor reveals the truth: Zanak eats planets.
+The Doctor reveals the awful truth: Zanak eats planets.